128technology/docs/docs/config_vrf_learning.md

 ## Add VRF Objects

 To add VRF learning using BGP, add VRF objects to the `routing default-instance`, and configure BGP as the routing protocol.
-This allows the 128T BGP instance to peer with a remote peer and learn routes for the VRF.
+This allows the SSR BGP instance to peer with a remote peer and learn routes for the VRF.
 ```
 router         Test
     routing    default-instance